 St. Anthony Hospital Leadership

-Dr. Tripp received his Bachelor of Science degree in Chemical and Petroleum Refining Engineering from Colorado School of Mines, Golden, Colo.
-A Doctor of Medicine degree from Baylor College of Medicine, Houston, Texas and completed his Emergency Medicine Residency at Maricopa Medical Center, Phoenix, Ariz.
+Dr. Tripp received his Bachelor of Science degree in Chemical and Petroleum Refining Engineering from Colorado School of Mines, Golden, CO.
+A Doctor of Medicine degree from Baylor College of Medicine, Houston, TX, and completed his Emergency Medicine residency at Maricopa Medical Center, Phoenix, AZ.
 He is currently board certified in emergency medicine.

 Dr. Tripp looks with excitement toward the future of St. Anthony Hospital and Centura Health, as he is passionate about ensuring that each patient is treated with comprehensive, whole person care.